scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/datalogging.rst

 - How many signal can I log?
 - etc

-Getting that information is done through :meth:`ScrutinyClient.get_datalogging_capabilities<scrutiny.sdk.client.ScrutinyClient.get_datalogging_capabilities>` and returns a :class:`DataloggingCapabilities<scrutiny.sdk.datalogging.DataloggingCapabilities>`
+This information can be obtained using the :meth:`ScrutinyClient.get_datalogging_capabilities<scrutiny.sdk.client.ScrutinyClient.get_datalogging_capabilities>` method, which returns a :class:`DataloggingCapabilities<scrutiny.sdk.datalogging.DataloggingCapabilities>` object.

 .. automethod:: scrutiny.sdk.client.ScrutinyClient.get_datalogging_capabilities